augustss/MicroHs/README.md

   * A: Error messages are boring.
 *
   * Q: Why is the so much source code?
   * A: I wonder this myself.
-6000 lines of Haskell seems excessive.
+7000+ lines of Haskell seems excessive.
-       2500 lines of C is also more than I'd like for such a simple system.
+       2500+ lines of C is also more than I'd like for such a simple system.
 *
   * Q: Why are the binaries so big?
   * A: The combinator file is rather verbose.
-The combinator file for the compiler shrinks from 175kB to 31kB when compressed.
+The combinator file for the compiler shrinks from 340kB to 74kB when compressed with upx.
        The evaluator is about 70kB.
-       The total compressed size for runtime and compiler is about 50k.
-       I'm sorry if you're running on a 16 bit system.